Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Expansions and positivity of sl(3) -webs

-\begin{example} For a triangulation $\Delta$, a simple trivalent graph obtained by attaching fundamental pieces to the triangles $t(\Delta^{\mathrm{split}})$ with no internal crossings and connecting them by identity braids in biangles in $b(\Delta^{\mathrm{split}})$ gives an elevation-preserving trivalent tangle with respect to $\Delta$.
+\begin{ex} For a triangulation $\Delta$, a simple trivalent graph obtained by attaching fundamental pieces to the triangles $t(\Delta^{\mathrm{split}})$ with no internal crossings and connecting them by identity braids in biangles in $b(\Delta^{\mathrm{split}})$ gives an elevation-preserving trivalent tangle with respect to $\Delta$.
 In particular, oriented simple loops and oriented simple arcs are elevation-preserving for any $\Delta$.
 For any triangulation $\Delta$, the $n$-bracelet along a (non-null homotopic) simple loop $\gamma$ ( \cref{fig:bracelet}) is obtained from the $n$-bangle of $\gamma$ by replacing the identity $n$-braid in some biangle by a braid corresponding to a cyclic permutation $(12\cdots n)$.
-See \cref{fig:bracelet-example}. \end{example}
+See \cref{fig:bracelet-example}. \end{ex}

-\begin{theorem} Let $\Sigma$ be any marked surface and $\Delta$ its triangulation.
-For any elevation-preserving web $x\in\SK{\Sigma}$ with respect to a triangulation $\Delta$, there exists $J_\Delta\in \mathrm{mon}(\Delta)$ such that the expansion of $xJ_\Delta$ in $\langle\cup_{T}\Eweb{T}\rangle_{\mathrm{alg}}$ has positive coefficients. \end{theorem} \begin{proof} Let $x$ be an elevation-preserving web with respect to $\Delta$.
-Our strategy of the proof is the following.
+\begin{thm} Let $\Sigma$ be any unpunctured marked surface and $\Delta$ its triangulation.
+For any elevation-preserving web $x\in\SK{\Sigma}$ with respect to a triangulation $\Delta$, there exists $J_\Delta\in \mathrm{mon}(\Delta)$ such that the expansion of $xJ_\Delta$ in $\langle\cup_{T}\Eweb{T}\rangle_{\mathrm{alg}}$ has positive coefficients. \end{thm} \begin{proof} Let $x$ be an elevation-preserving web with respect to $\Delta$.
+Our strategy for the proof is the following.
 Firstly, we decompose $x$ into webs in triangles of $\Delta^{\mathrm{split}}$ as in \cref{thm:elementary-web-expansion-T}, in order of increasing elevation.
 Next, expand the remaining part in biangles.
 Notice that the right-hand sides of the $\mathfrak{sl}_3$-skein relations have positive coefficients, except for \eqref{rel:bigon}, and we can avoid using this relation in the above process.
 Therefore we can observe that the coefficients in these expansions are positive.

 Let us describe the details of the proof.
 We focus on a piece $G$ of $x$ in $T\in t(\Delta^{\mathrm{split}})$ and represent it by $G=G_{n}\dots G_{2}G_{1}$ as a superposition of connected components, where subscripts indicate their elevations.
 Here $G_{1}$ is the connected component of $G$ of the lowest elevation, and each $G_{i}$ is an arc or a trivalent graph with a single vertex.
 Let $\{p_1,p_2,p_3\}$ be the three special points of $T$, $E_{ij}$ the edge between $p_{i}$ and $p_{j}$, and $B_{ij}:=B_{E_{ij}}$.
 We will use the notation in \cref{subsec:triangle_skein} for the elementary webs in $T$.